swp-uebersetzerbau-ss13/javabite/README.md

 #### Mentionable Modifications
 Some approaches have to be fitted or completely replaced to use it in our implementation with the given grammar.
 We note some of them:
 * It's not traceable to construct the ast when the translation is given in a right-most fashion.
 We had to translate the right-most derivation in the left-most derivation first in the **TargetGrammar** class.
-* The SLRAutomaton had to be modified in a way, that the automaton is able to deal with epsilon productions.
+* The LRAutomaton had to be modified in a way, that the automaton is able to deal with epsilon productions.
 Another way is to remove the epsilon-productions from the grammar, what results in another grammar.
 We did want to keep the grammar.
 In the most common literature, the automaton has not to deal with epsilon productions since they are removed before.
 Thus, the automaton had to be adjusted.
 * The closure, first- and follow set computation can be very complex for large grammars.
 We decide to differ from a pure functional implementation and implemented cached and/ or pre-computed values as often as possible.
 This decreases the readability but increases the performance dramatically.

 #### Application of the Modules